steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

 Profiling and debugging
 ***********************

-This section discusses profiling and debugging tools and their common usage patterns with ROCm applications.
+This section discusses profiling and debugging tools and some of their common usage patterns with ROCm applications.

 PyTorch Profiler
 ================